 - Safety: Some areas may be unstable, caution is advised.

-- Exploration: Discovering the remains of psychiatric history.
+- Exploration: Discovering the vestiges of psychiatric history.

 - Atmosphere: Mysterious and sometimes oppressive atmosphere.